Log Selection Guide

 Log Grading and Quality Standards

-Understanding log grading helps ensure you receive quality materials.
-Premium grade logs feature minimal knots, straight grain patterns, and consistent diameter throughout their length.
-Standard grade logs may have more character marks and slight variations but remain structurally sound.
-Economy grade logs work well for outbuildings or interior applications where appearance matters less than function.
+Probably should have led with this section, honestly, because grading determines so much of what you actually get.
+Premium grade logs have minimal knots, straight grain, and consistent diameter from end to end.
+Standard grade allows more character marks and slight variations but remains structurally solid.
+Economy grade works fine for outbuildings or interior applications where appearance takes a back seat to function.

 What to Look For